AndreaFilippini/GBA_3DEngine/README.md

 Once the program has been executed, a txt file containing a points[] array of xyz triangles will be generated to and which can be inserted directly into our C code with a simple import directive.

-Each triangle is represented by three consecutive points int the generated array.
+Each triangle is represented by three consecutive points in the generated array.

 # Convert Model with VB.NET
 To convert the OBJ model open the CMD prompt and type **createData arg0 arg1 arg2** where: